g-now-zero/Serverless-Movies-API/README.md

 [Dataset](https://gist.github.com/tiangechen/b68782efa49a16edaf07dc2cdaa855ea#file-movies-csv)

 ### TO-DO
-- [X] Draw a diagram of the data flow through the chosen architecture
+- [X] Draw an architecture diagram and subsequent data flow for the project.
 - [X] Convert development environment to a container with necessary dependencies:
     - [X] All extensions are pre-installed
     - [X] Azure Functions Core Tools ready